-- Spending before-tax dollars means you can pay for eligible expenses using tax-free money.
-To do this, you must elect to contribute to a health care reimbursement account (also known as a "flexible spending account").
-The company has offered this account for years, along with a similar version for dependent day care expenses (see page 53).
-If you use a health care reimbursement account along with the Employee Choice Account, there are several plan rules you'll need to understand.
-These are explained in more detail on page 20. - Spending after-tax dollars simply means using your own cash.
+- ▶ Spending before-tax dollars means you can pay for eligible expenses using tax-free money.
+To do this, you must elect to contribute to a health care flexible spending account.
+The company has offered this account for years, along with a similar version for dependent care expenses (see page 48).
+If you use a health care flexible spending account along with the Employee Choice Account, there are several plan rules you'll need to understand.
+These are explained in more detail on page 19. - ▶ Spending after-tax dollars simply means using your own cash.
 This may make sense if you have the cash flow to cover typical health expenses.
 In exchange, you have the opportunity to save the company-provided account for your retirement health care needs.